aws/aws-sdk-js-v3/clients/client-migration-hub-refactor-spaces/README.md

 access an API that is tailored to the programming language or platform that you're using.
 For more information, see <a href="http://aws.amazon.com/tools/#SDKs">Amazon Web Services SDKs</a>.</p>

+<p>To share Refactor Spaces environments with other Amazon Web Services accounts or with Organizations
+and their OUs, use Resource Access Manager's <code>CreateResourceShare</code> API.
+See <a href="https://docs.aws.amazon.com/ram/latest/APIReference/API_CreateResourceShare.html">CreateResourceShare</a> in the <i>Amazon Web Services RAM API Reference</i>.</p>

 ## Installing

 To install the this package, simply type add or install @aws-sdk/client-migration-hub-refactor-spaces